Moorings are used to secure a vessel in a particular location. Find out about the different mooring types, their uses and buoy colours.

 - Buoy colour: blue.

-- Courtesy moorings are free for the boating public and available to use in most locations on a 24-hour basis.
+- All Courtesy Mooring Buoys are pink in colour.
 Use the Mooring Locator Map to find a courtesy mooring.

 - Signage on or in the vicinity of the courtesy mooring provides restrictions on the maximum vessel size and time limits for each courtesy mooring.

 - TfNSW periodically reviews the number and locations of courtesy moorings in our waterways, with these allocations depending on available resources, as well as the level of boating activity and environmental considerations in each area.